jer-hub/airline/ReadMe.txt

 python manage.py startapp flight - create app python manage.py makemigrations - update the tables in the database python manage.py migrate - migrate data in the database

+python -m venv venv - this is for creating venv venv\Scripts\activate - to activate